 About the Library

 The main library collection is located on the second floor of the MLIC building.
-The collection generally reflects the academic program at IUJ, and it is strongest in the areas of academic program.
-Broad subject areas covered by our collection include international relations, international development, public administration, political science, area studies, economics, business administration, finance and accounting.
-Other related areas such as language, philosophy, statistics, and communications also form part of the collection.
+The collection generally reflects and is strongest in the areas of the International University of Japan’s (IUJ) academic programs.
+Broad subject areas covered by our collection include international relations, international development, public administration, political science, area studies, economics, business administration, and finance and accounting.
+Other related areas, such as language, philosophy, statistics, and communications, also make up part of the collection.

-As a special collection*1, MLIC has an extensive collection of books written in Arabic and Persian languages which were collected by the Institute of Middle Eastern Studies of the International University of Japan.
-This is one of the very rare collections in Japan including the English language materials which MLIC maintains.
+In addition to the main collection, the MLIC houses an extensive Special Collection* of books written in Arabic and Persian languages, originally compiled by the Institute of Middle Eastern Studies at IUJ.
+This is one of the few collections of its kind in Japan, including English language materials, which the MLIC maintains.

-This advanced, user-oriented information center is maintained, developed and continually being upgraded by full-time experienced library and computing staff.
+This advanced, user-oriented information center is open from 8:30 to 24:00 and maintained, developed, and continually upgraded by full-time, experienced library and computing staff.

 *Special Collection details: The collection began under the auspices of Sohei Nakayama, the founder of IUJ, and consists of a wide range of materials related to Islamic culture and society.
 It contains basic reference books for religious studies, such as various versions of commentary on the Qur’an and collections of the Hadith, as well as historical documents on the early and medieval Islamic world and many books of Jurisprudence, especially of the Hanafi School and a rich collection of Fatwa.
 The collection also includes a variety of books in categories other than those mentioned above that are important and useful for both broad and nuanced understanding of complex socio-cultural aspects of the Islamic tradition.